SaraMWillis/HPC_Examples/Automated_File_Transfers/Globus/AutomatedTmpTransfers/ReadMe.md

 # Read Me
 _This repository could be considered more about "coulda" and less about "shoulda"_ Transferring files to/from an individual compute node's local storage (i.e. /tmp) using Globus is a non-trivial task.
-The reason for this is because the endpoint that is configured for HPC is specifically for the storage array and so it does not "see" any of the compute nodes.
-When it is asked to look in /tmp, it will only ever look in the /tmp directory on the storage array.
+This is because the endpoint configured for HPC is specifically for the storage array and so it does not "see" any of the compute nodes.

-It is possible to connect to /tmp, but it requires some fancy footwork and I'm ultimately undecided on whether it's worth it.
-I will post my results below with the caution that I cannot guarantee the robustness of the techniques described.
+It is possible to connect to /tmp, but it requires some fancy footwork and I don't think it's worth it.
+I will post the code anyway.

 To do this: